elcritch/uuidgen/README.md

-# uuigen 🧬 – UUID Generation & Parsing for Nim
+# uuidgen 🧬 – UUID Generation & Parsing for Nim

-**uuigen** is a comprehensive and standards-compliant UUID library for the Nim programming language.
+**uuidgen** is a comprehensive and standards-compliant UUID library for the Nim programming language.
 It supports generating, parsing, formatting, and inspecting UUIDs of all major versions, including newer drafts like UUIDv6, v7, and v8.

 ---